CORRECTION: AppFolio Accelerat - GuruFocus.com

 AppFolio unveils latest innovations and partnerships at 10th annual Customer Conference, empowering property managers to improve resident experience, increase productivity and grow their business

 SANTA BARBARA, Calif., Oct.
-13, 2022 (GLOBE NEWSWIRE) -- In a release issued under the same headline earlier today by AppFolio, Inc. (APPF, Financial), please note that incorrect contact information was included.
+13, 2022 (GLOBE NEWSWIRE) -- In a release issued under the same headline earlier today by AppFolio, Inc. (NASDAQ:APPF), please note that incorrect contact information was included.
 The corrected release follows:

 AppFolio’s newest capabilities continue its pace of rapid innovation and improve the property manager and resident experience: